 Ionic purifiers or ionizers are also notorious for creating ozone as a by-product.

 You may have heard someone say or even said it yourself, that the air purifier has a weird smell.
-That smell is probably ozone.
+That weird smell is probably the smell of ozone..

 “If you haven’t seen it yet“, the